cra2ycoder/cra2ycoder-dev-labx/core/@expressjs/ssl/README.md

 ## after key generated

-- simply copy the `rootCA.crt` & `rootCA.key` to your private folder
+- simply copy the `rootCA.crt` & `rootCA.key` to your private folder (if needed, replace with valid names)

 Note: ssl.sh bash scripts has only dummy info - if you wanted to have proper, that required to be updated